vectordotdev/vector/website/docs/setup/guides/advanced-configs.md

 Luckily, the Vector team are desperate for your approval and have worked hard to mitigate this with the following tools.

-### TODO: Talk about compose transform or pipelines

-TODO: Once added we can reduce the `generate` section to just a side note, or tip.

-This saves you the burden of maintaining the links between chained transforms.
-Instead you can simply insert transforms exactly where they need to be within the chain, and remove them without breaking the topology.

 ### Generating Chains

 In cases where we simply want to chain a few components together we can avoid